Living near flying-foxes

 Flying-foxes concentrate in large camps or roosts, yet their ability to fly considerable distances in search of fruit and flowers often brings them into backyards and orchards.
 This creates the perception that flying-foxes are abundant and their long-term survival is not at risk.

 Flying-foxes are threatened by their habitat being cleared and other disturbances that impact on their breeding success.
+The spectacled flying-fox is listed as a threatened species under the Nature Conservation Act 1992.

 Ongoing tree clearing and disturbance of maternal roosts reduces the number of available roosts.
 If this coincides with the flying-foxes' breeding season over a number of years, local extinctions could occur, ultimately leading to the extinction of some species.